Dogs in distress

 Arusha Society for the Protection of Animals (ASPA)

-In Tanzania, Network for Animals supports the Arusha Society for the Protection of Animals (ASPA), a small but dedicated organization that works tirelessly to improve the overall welfare of Tanzania’s suffering street dog population.
-In addition to the frequent funding we provide for food and veterinary supplies, NFA helps finance emergency rescues, regular mobile clinics and educational outreach programs.
+In Tanzania, Network for Animals supports the Arusha Society for the Protection of Animals (ASPA), a small but dedicated organization working to improve the welfare of Tanzania’s street dog population.
+In addition to the frequent funding we provide for food and veterinary supplies, NFA helps finance emergency rescues, regular mobile clinics and educational outreach programs in Tanzania.

 ASPA also works to deworm, vaccinate, sterilize and provide veterinary treatment for as many street dogs in rural areas as possible.
-But what the dogs really needed was a quiet, sterile place in which to receive treatment.
-Through our donors’ generosity, we were able to help fund a fully-equipped mobile veterinary unit to provide care to these vulnerable animals in a secure and stress-free environment.
+Through our donors’ generosity, we funded a fully-equipped mobile veterinary unit to provide care to these vulnerable animals in a secure and stress-free environment.

 In late 2023, a crisis broke out in Mwanza, where the sickness of a single rabid dog sparked a dog-killing rampage.
 At least 32 dogs were brutally murdered with sticks and stones, despite there being no evidence that they had rabies, and we knew we had to step in.
 We were able to help rush the ASPA team to the area, where they worked with a local team to vaccinate almost 1,000 dogs across six villages in just three days, helping to stop the killing in its tracks.